vleerapp/vleer/README.md

 <img width="128px" src="assets/images/icon.png" />
 <h1><b>Vleer</b></h1>

-A free, open-source music app powered by the OpenMusic API Spec—the open standard of music streaming.
-Access your local library, self-hosted servers, or any compatible source, all without subscriptions.
+A free, open-source music app powered by the OpenMusic API Spec the open standard of music streaming.
+Connect all the music from different sources in one unified app.

 <a href="https://docs.vleer.app">Docs</a> · <a href="https://discord.gg/invites/PEX37vvWyU">Discord</a>